igrega348/neural_xray/README.md

 5. **Visualization and Analysis**
    - Use TensorBoard to monitor training progress
    - Export 3D volumes at specific time points
-   - Analyze deformation patterns and material behavior
+   - Analyze deformation patterns and compare with ground truth where available.
+When ground truth is not available, check the self-correlation metric (see the PNAS paper)

 ## Troubleshooting